mfrey/flow/README.md

 	* eclipse (>= 3.7)
 	* eclipse delta pack (>= 3.7)

+3. Configure the software (especially maven/tycho and eclipse).
+Please, be refered to the documentation of the corresponding software.

-3. Then run the standard maven command to build the eclipse product:
+4. Then run the standard maven command to build the eclipse product:

 		mvn package